osmaldym/osmaldym/README.md

 # ¡Hi 👋, i'm Osmaldy Maldonado!

-## - Full Stack Software Devepoler
+## - Full Stack Devepoler

 > If imagine it, is possible programming it

-Middle software and web developer with +4 years of personal projects experience.
+Jr. Web and Mobile Developer with 1+ years of experience.
 My knowledge based on Development, DevOps, Desktop and Android applications and UI desing.

 - 🖥️: Visit my portfolio [Osmaldy Maldonado](https://osmaldymaldonado.web.app)
 - 🌱: I'm actualy learning more of Angular.js, Express.js, MongoDB and...
 English :,)